Christ Church Default Header Image

 Maths

-During the first half term we will be looking at number and place value as well as addition and subtraction.
+We are focussing on multiplication and division of the 2, 5 and 10 times tables.
 The children will still have access to their Numbots accounts so any additional practise at home would be greatly appreciated!

 R.E.

-This half term, children will be looking at ‘Who is a Muslim and how do they live’.
+This half term, children will be looking at ‘Why does Christmas matter to Christians?’

 History

-Our new history topic is ‘Who Was the Most Powerful Queen?’
-We will be starting this topic by looking at the life of Elizabeth I. We will be developing an understanding of what roles and responsibilities a monarch had and placing significant events on a simple timeline.
+Our history topic is ‘Who Was the Most Powerful Queen?’
+We will be looking at the reign of Queen Victoria and comparing her to Queen Elizabeth I.

 P.E.